 “I’ve been doing sports projects for years and this one is definitely one of the most iconic projects out there,” Schmitt said.
 “Just the architecture, the grand scale and all of the different features…the architects went above and beyond….
 Chargers fans are going to be very excited about this project.
 It’s such a big stadium, but when they’re sitting down on the field in the club seats, they’ll (get to experience) the grandiose, large scale of this project.”

-The Chargers marked another milestone in the construction of our new home with the topping out of the outer shell of the iconic canopy that will sit above the stadium bowl, Champions Plaza and the performance venue.
+The Chargers marked another milestone in the construction of our new home with the topping out of the outer shell of the iconic canopy that will sit above the stadium bowl, American Airlines Plaza and the performance venue.